 Transform your physicality into spirituality, and back.
-Retire in Tzfat
+Retire with Hadarta

 Transform your physicality into spirituality, and back.
-Retire in Tzfat
+Retire with Hadarta

 Hadarta is named for the Torah verse, ‘v’Hadarta pnei zaken [Viykra 19:32]’ translated as, “…and you shall glorify the status of the elderly.”
-Hadarta’s main goal is to attract Jewish retirees to visit, retire and age healthfully in a unique continuous care neighborhood in Tzfat, Israel.
-This new community would grow into a viable and vibrant supportive community for Jewish retirees in Israel, with an emphasis on integrative health and maximal functionality.
+Hadarta’s main goal is to attract Jewish retirees to visit, retire and age healthfully in our supportive neighborhoods we are helping to create in Israel.
+These new communities would grow with an emphasis on integrative health and maximal functionality.
 And though the project would be open to all Jewish people, all participants would commit to a Torah based Jewish environment aimed toward the final return of all Jews to the Land of Israel.

-Such a continuous care neighborhood would employ the values of spirituo-educational growth in a Torah context, maximizing functional preservation utilizing both ancient and modern concepts of preventive medicine.
-Hadarta’s overreaching goal would to allow Jewish retirees to retire in Tzfat and to age in place in a unique intergenerational environment.
-In that vein, Hadarta would focus on building and strengthening intergenerational connections amongst both older and younger local populations in Tzfat, to foster the age old Jewish mitzvah of elevating the status of the elder within, and not separate from the community at large.
+Such a continuous care neighborhoods would employ the values of spirituo-educational growth in a Torah context, maximizing functional preservation utilizing both ancient and modern concepts of preventive medicine.
+Hadarta’s overreaching goal would to allow Jewish retirees to and to age in place in a unique intergenerational environment.
+In that vein, Hadarta would focus on building and strengthening intergenerational connections amongst both older and younger local populations participating inthe age old Jewish mitzvah of elevating the status of the elder within, and not separate from the community at large.

 Hadarta’s main clients would include but not be limited to retirement age (65+) singles and couples, from both North America and Israel, looking for a community where one can age in place, while gradually and quietly acquiring needed services in the privacy of one’s home.
 This supportive Tzfat neighborhood would be founded on principles of a Jewish spiritual growth in the context of maximizing physical health, community, mutual participation and functionality.

-With community in mind, the center of the retirement center would include a community social center for daily community gatherings attached to centralized shul or beit kinesset (lit. house of ingathering) for daily group meditation, prayer, song and religious ritual.
+With community in mind, the center of the retirement center would include a community social center for daily community gatherings attached to centralized shul or beit kinesset for daily group meditation, prayer, song and religious ritual.

 The community center will be not only a central gathering point, providing common purpose for the supportive neighborhood, but will also serve to attract intergenerational interaction, including: weddings, bar mitzvahs and bris milah ceremonies.
 Indeed, the residents of the supportive neighborhood will help to direct the beit kinesset or shul and all of its activities.